HierarchKlay/UnitCommitment.jl/docs/src/tutorials/decomposition.md

 # Decomposition methods

-## 1. Time decomposition
+## 1. Time decomposition for production cost modeling

-Solving unit commitment instances that have long time horizons (for example, year-long 8760-hour instances) requires a substantial amount of computational power.
+Solving unit commitment instances that have long time horizons (for example, year-long 8760-hour instances in production cost modeling) requires a substantial amount of computational power.
 To address this issue, UC.jl offers a time decomposition method, which breaks the instance down into multiple overlapping subproblems, solves them sequentially, then reassembles the solution.

 When solving a unit commitment instance with a dense time slot structure, computational complexity can become a significant challenge.
 For instance, if the instance contains hourly data for an entire year (8760 hours), solving such a model can require a substantial amount of computational power.
 To address this issue, UC.jl provides a time_decomposition method within the `optimize!` function.
 This method decomposes the problem into multiple sub-problems, solving them sequentially.